unfoldcollective/sensorium.is/user/pages/21.Articles/sfft-irini-papadimitriou/item.en.md

 Dear friends of Sensorium,

-We hope you are safe and taking care of yourself and the people around you.
-In these unusual and uncertain times, we believe more than ever in the importance of connection and sharing.
-To stay in touch in times of social distancing, to gather our ideas and to contribute what inspires us, we decided to launch a weekly format bringing voices from our community to reflect on the current pandemic situation and its potential implications.
 This is edition #2 of Stockpiling Food For Thought - the Sensorium Quarantine Weekly Special, with Irini Papadimitriou.